kaist-cp/helpdesk/README.md

 - Send your email address and GitHub ID to jeehoon.kang@kaist.ac.kr.
 - Your GitHub ID will be invited to `kaist-cp` organization.
 - You'll get {firstname}.{lastname}@cp.kaist.ac.kr Google Workspace account.
-- You'll get a Zulip account in [https://cp-chat.kaist.ac.kr](https://cp-chat.kaist.ac.kr).
+- You'll get a [Zulip](https://cp-chat.kaist.ac.kr) account.
 Log in with your Google Workspace account.
-- Make sure you finish read this document, and send an email that says you did so to `jeehoon.kang@kaist.ac.kr`.
+- Make sure you finish read the entirety of this document and did all the action items, and DM Jeehoon in Zulip that you did so.

 ##### Zulip